Learning Center

 • Includes Multiple Live Events.
 The next is on 05/13/2026 at 1:00 PM (EDT)

-SLAC is a group that serves as a place for COPAA members currently active or hoping to become more active in policy advocacy to learn, share and increase their effectiveness as change makers in their local community and state.
-COPAA will serve as the group convener, providing online space and assistance for individuals and groups to collaborate as part of a vibrant community.
-You can join the monthly meetings by clicking "join" next to the appropriate date.
-Captions are provided.
-If you need accommodations to participate, please contact learningcenter@copaa.org.
+This group serves as a place for COPAA members active or hoping to become more active in policy advocacy to learn, share resources and increase their effectiveness as change makers in their local community and state.
+COPAA serves as the group convener, providing online space and assistance for individuals and groups to collaborate as part of a vibrant community.
+Please reach out to the group manager Chris Roe if you have questions: chris@copaa.org.

 Chris Roe